La-Gauffre/KaspaFungibleTokenProtocol/BondingCurve_AMM.md

     - `<LEN_KFTP>` defined below is the total lenght of the KaspFungibleTokenProtocol.
     - `<LEN_TOTAL>` defined below is the total lenght of the KaspFungibleTokenProtocol.
     - `a` & `S` are the Bonding curve constant and the total supply of the token (64-bytes number)
+    - `S1` & `S2` are the constants to delimit the boudarie between the bonding curve and the AMM

 #### Assembly Implementation